dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 .# Abstract

-OpenID Connect defines a protocol for an end-user to use an OpenID Provider (OP) to log in to a Relying Party (RP) and assert claims about the end-user using an ID Token.
-RPs will often use the identity claims about the user to implicitly (or explicitly) establish an account for the user at the RP
+OpenID Connect defines a protocol for an end-user to use an OpenID Provider (OP) to log in to a Relying Party (RP) and assert Claims about the end-user using an ID Token.
+RPs will often use the identity Claims about the user to implicitly (or explicitly) establish an Account for the user at the RP

-OpenID Provider Commands complements OpenID Connect by introducing a set of commands for an OP to directly manage an end-user account at an RP.
-These commands enable an OP to activate, maintain, suspend, reactivate, archive, restore, delete, and unauthorize an end-user account.
+OpenID Provider Commands complements OpenID Connect by introducing a set of Commands for an OP to directly manage an end-user Account at an RP.
+These Commands enable an OP to activate, maintain, suspend, reactivate, archive, restore, delete, and unauthorize an end-user Account.
 Command tokens simplify RP adoption by re-use of the OpenID Connect ID Token schema, security, and verification mechanisms.

+Command tokens build on the OpenID Connect ID Token schema and verification, simplifying adoption by RPs.

 {mainmatter}

 # Introduction